SisyphianLiger/dream_mail/README.md

 ```

 ### Testing
-Currently, I am testing for failures in the sender email. the function `ValidateSend()`
-is responsible to making sure the email is correctly specified before sending it off to
-MailGun or SparkPost.
+Three areas of testing occur, first, testing for any race conditions that could
+cause incorrect data to be sent to a email.
+Second, making sure that the emails
+are correctly specified.
+Third, making sure that the reciever email follows a
+proper tld protocol based on a self generated list.

 ### Desired Updates
     1. UI
-        - Recognition of failure to send for both emailes
         - General Layout and Design (CSS...)
         - Modifying Layout to have potential for more options
     2. Testing